Minimum-CD/cd-manifesto/content/MinimumCD/CI/_index.md

 ### What code coverage percentage should we set as a standard for our team?

 "We will not go lower than the current level of code coverage."
 However, if the team is not committed to a disciplined quality process to the extent that delivery dates are never seen as an excuse, this could incentivize fake tests to meet the coverage minimum.
-See the [Dojo Consortium's info](https://dojoconsortium.org/metrics/code-coverage/) on this metric.

 ### What code coverage percentage should we set as a standard for all teams?

 We shouldn't.
-Code coverage minimum mandates incentivize fake tests that hide the fact that code is not tested.
-It is better to have no tests than to have fake tests.
+Code coverage mandates incentivize meaningless tests that hide the fact that code is not tested.
+It is better to have no tests than to have tests you do not trust.
+See the [Dojo Consortium's info](https://dojoconsortium.org/metrics/code-coverage/) on this metric.